 I had just installed Windows XP x32 SP3 in a VirtualBox virtual machine (VM), so as to run WinXP on Linux.
 Now I had to activate it.
 This turned out to be more complicated than I had expected.

 It took me a couple of tries to develop a WinXP VM that worked the way I wanted.
 The first time, WinXP became activated by magic.
 Not really, but I was not quite sure what I had done to activate it.
 It could have been just the official method; it may have been something else.
 I was not entirely sure.
-But the second time around, no magic came to my assistance.
-The activation window informed me that I had used this key too many times.
-In fact, that was the first time I had really tried to use it.
-Until then, I had been attempting those other methods.
-The VM’s network connection had been disabled — until this point, I had not even gone online to activate.
-So apparently the activator was keeping count on its own, and was counting my experimental efforts as though I had been using the same product key to activate numerous different WinXP systems.
+But after that first time, no magic came to my assistance.
+At some point, the activation window informed me that I had used this key too many times.
+It seemed that was incorrect, but I didn’t want to argue; I just wanted a solution.

 So: was there another way of activating, other than the usual approach of letting the activator go online, or calling a number for Microsoft’s permission to install?
 A search led, in fact, to several alternate methods.
 I decided to explore those, and this post was born.